aramadsanar/SweeMan/README.md

 # SweeMan
 # Contact LINE ID: aramad_sanar

 This is a simple board game built as a mandatory task for Binus University New Assistant Recruitment 18-1, Pre-Training Phase, C subject.
-If code sharing is not allowed by the University rules, please let me know immediately through the contact given on the header of this readme!
+If code sharing is not allowed as per the University rules, please let me know immediately through the contact given on the header of this readme!

 # Supported Platforms

 Only Windows as it is heavily reliant on SetConsoleCursorPosition(HANDLE, COORD) that is only available in Windows.
 If you have a substitute function for macOS/Linux/whatever please let me know through the contact given :)

+# How this works

+The algorithm contained/used here is pretty simple, it takes nothing more than for loops, string.h functions, ctype.h functions and very basic input output and file read/write.
+TL;DR, it's all primitives.

 # How to Compile